The Untold Truth Of Danny Masterson's Wife, Bijou Phillips

 Bijou Phillips suffered from drug addiction during her teenage years

-"My dad was a great dad," Bijou said to The Guardian.
+"My dad was a great dad," Bijou told The Guardian.
 "An awesome dad.
 He had his own problems.
 He took custody of me, he took me to school every single day, made me breakfast, picked me up, made me dinner.
 When I used to be angry at him, it wasn't really my anger...
 Now it's like, 'Wow, he did such a good job.'"

 If you or someone you know is struggling with substance abuse and mental health, please contact SAMHSA's 24-hour National Helpline at 1-800-662-HELP (4357).